crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Arcane Marksmen
   Arcane Marksmen are Hunters who use debilitating spells to assist their ranged attacks.
 They are particularly good at keeping their enemies at a distance.
-  They begin the game with a ranged weapon of their choice, some spells to support its use, a scroll of vulnerability to help those spells, and a robe.
+  They begin the game with a shortbow, some spells to support its use, a scroll of vulnerability to help those spells, and a robe.

 Enchanters
   The Enchanter specialises in the subtle art of hexes.
 Instead of directly